conda-forge/conda-forge.github.io/community/governance.md

   Occasionally, discussions become
   toxic and antithetical to the goal of fostering the conda-forge community.
-Members of core have the right to lock the thread in an “ask for forgiveness and not for permission” way so bad situations are handled quickly.
+Members of core have the right to lock the thread in an "ask for forgiveness and not for permission" way so bad situations are handled quickly.
 The lock must be justified in the thread itself with a text explaining the reasons for locking and how the participants can contest it.